cmstas/Software/tableMaker/README.md

 ###Cool Features
   - table.print() will print a nicely-formatted table
   - table.saveTex("output.tex") will create output.tex with the table.

-###Areas for Improvement
-  - SetPrecision seems to have zero effect except for CNumBase Objects
-  - I thought it was possible to add and subtract entire tables, maybe not?

 Send bugs, feature requests, etc., to no one.
 This was originally written by Ian MacNeill and revived by Alex George, but I don't think anyone is willing to assume ownership at this point.
 Accepting volunteers!
 Until then, use at your own peril.